A Practitioner's Guide to Kolmogorov-Arnold Networks: Basis Functions

 In the original KAN~\cite{Liu24} and KAN~2~\cite{Liu24b}\footnote{\url{https://github.com/KindXiaoming/pykan}}, each univariate activation uses uniformly spaced cubic B\hbox{-}splines (\(k=3\)) together with a smooth residual term to aid gradients and enhance expressivity in flat regions:

 A global \texttt{tanh} is applied after each hidden layer (but not the output) to keep activations within the spline domain.
 KAN~2 further supports post--training grid refinement, which increases knot resolution without reinitializing parameters, thereby improving fidelity with minimal overhead.
-Further discussion on efficiency and accuracy improvements of B-spline KANs can be found in Sec.~\ref{sec:accuracy-improvement} and Sec.~\ref{sec:efficiency-improvement}, respectively.